울산대학교 | 친환경수소산업전주기연구센터

 · 초록

-Extending the ability to work at high current densities in proton-exchange membrane fuel cells (PEMFCs) is imperative
+Extending the ability to work at high current densities in proton-exchange membrane fuel cells (PEMFCs) is imperative for widespread

-for widespread adoption.
-Notably, multiple studies point to developing suitable flow-field patterns to mitigate mass-
+adoption.
+Notably, multiple studies point to developing suitable flow-field patterns to mitigate mass- limited losses, yet there is no flow

-limited losses, yet there is no flow field that can effectively address the dual challenges of water flooding and fuel
+field that can effectively address the dual challenges of water flooding and fuel starvation in these operating conditions.
+In this study,

-triply periodic minimal surface-based (TPMS) porous architectures into the PEMFC flow field.
-Our numerical results
+we introduced a novel approach by integrating nature-inspired triply periodic minimal surface-based (TPMS) porous architectures into

-suggest that the G-ligament network (G25L-FF) is the most promising solution.
-Periodic, non-tortuous pores effectively
+the PEMFC flow field.
+Our numerical results suggest that the G-ligament network (G25L-FF) is the most promising solution.
+Periodic,

-density of 1.91 A/cm2 at a cell voltage of 0.4 V - 5 % greater than the state-of-the-art 3D fine-mesh flow field (3DFF)
+current density of 1.91 A/cm2 at a cell voltage of 0.4 V - 5 % greater than the state-of-the-art 3D fine-mesh flow field (3DFF) based

-was also observed.
-Additionally, the G25L-FF shown the lowest water content in both vapor and liquid phases within
+Additionally, the G25L-FF shown the lowest water content in both vapor and liquid phases within the porous media but still achieved

-the porous media but still achieved optimal membrane hydration, demonstrating its capability to prevent both drying
+optimal membrane hydration, demonstrating its capability to prevent both drying and flooding.
+On the other hand, the I-ligament

-parallel flow field (CPFF) due to its smaller local rib area, leading to an 8–15 % increase in current density in the
+network improved reactant distribution uniformity over conventional parallel flow field (CPFF) due to its smaller local rib area, leading

-ohmic loss region.
-Although it falls short in supporting forced convective gas penetration into the GDL, resulting
+to an 8–15 % increase in current density in the ohmic loss region.
+Although it falls short in supporting forced convective gas

-in a current density of 1.7 A/cm2 against 1.82 A/cm2 for 3DFF, it nevertheless increased peak power density
+penetration into the GDL, resulting in a current density of 1.7 A/cm2 against 1.82 A/cm2 for 3DFF, it nevertheless increased peak

-by 18 % over CPFF.
+power density by 18 % over CPFF.
 Our findings provide initial insight into the outstanding performance of the G-ligament network,

-confirming its potentialto address mass-transport limitation, thereby extending the operational range of PEMFCs
+confirming its potentialto address mass-transport limitation, thereby extending the operational range of PEMFCs at high current

-at high current densities and providing a new direction for next-generation flow-field designs.
+densities and providing a new direction for next-generation flow-field designs.

 external_image